Sandra Heska King

 December 22, 2011 By Sandra Heska King

-I’ve been thinking about this seed of Yahweh planted in the cave of a woman-child.
-Confined and nurtured in soft dark womb, nourished with her every heartbeat.
-And how cells of cell multiplied until he fluttered light.
-Then stretched and rose like yeast bread in her warm belly.
-Until her body could no longer contain […]
+I’ve been thinking about this seed of Yahweh conceived in love, planted in the cave of a woman-child, confined and nurtured in soft dark womb, nourished with her every heartbeat.
+How cells of cell multiplied until he fluttered light, then stretched and rose like yeast bread in her warm belly, until her body could no […]

 Filed Under: stories and reflections